 Monitoring Components Overview

-In order to obtain sufficient data about a waterbody, water quality monitoring must be conducted at least once per month from April or May through October or November.
+In order to obtain sufficient data about a waterbody, water quality monitoring must be conducted at least once per month from April through October.
 During each of these monitoring trips, the following data is collected:

 Water Clarity (Secchi Disk)